R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 .. _Harmony VPKTool: https://github.com/harmonytf/HarmonyVPKTool

-<<<<<<< HEAD
 You have 2 options for a VPK tool.
 Pick either the older VPK tool: `cra0 VPKTool`_ or the Newer VPK tool: `Harmony VPKTool`_ (better).

 With your VPK tool opened.
 'Open' ``englishclient_mp_common.pak000_dir.vpk`` which is located in ``Titanfall2/vpk``.

 Inside of the VPK.
 Not all guns are named the same in files as they are in game.
 Here is `list of weapon names <https://noskill.gitbook.io/titanfall2/documentation/file-location/weapon/weapon-model>`_ to help you out.

 Navigate to ``models/weapons/car101``.
 Extract all the viewmodel versions (ptpov) and normal model (w) mdl's.

 Hex Editor
 ----------